evanwills/pop-toast/README.md

 >           the user has blocked local storage, this will have no
 >           effect.

+### `hideexpanded`

+Normally when the "more..." button is clicked (when toast has extra body) the body is shown and nothing else happens.
+But if `hideExpanded` is TRUE, when the "more..." button is clicked but the toast isn't closed, next time a toast with the same ID is loaded, it will be hidden.

 ### `moretxt`

 Override the text shown in the read more button.<br />